 NOTE 18.
 SUBSEQUENT EVENTS

-The Company has performed an evaluation of events occurring subsequent to June 30, 2018 through the filing date of this Quarterly Report.
-Based on its evaluation, no other events need to be disclosed.
+The Company has performed an evaluation of events occurring subsequent to September 30, 2018 through the filing date of this Quarterly Report.
+Based on its evaluation, nothing other than the events described below need to be disclosed.